ericmcdaniel/lumenlab/README.md

 To streamline the software development cycle, a virtualizer was created so that you can visually see what the LEDs are doing on a computer screen.
 This enables new features to be developed without needing to physically connect to the LED strip.
 Using the ESP32 is still required regardless during development, however when compiling in debug mode, the MCU does not emit signals to the LED strip and instead sends its color data via USB serial for rendering.
 An accompanying Python script was created using [ModernGL](https://moderngl.readthedocs.io/en/5.8.2/), an OpenGL binding for Python.

-## Building the repo
+### Building the Repository
-In order to simplify the build process for this repo, a script to initialize global configuration settings and credentials has been provided for both Windows and *nix OS.
-These scripts auto-generate the relevant files needed for a clean build.
+In order to simplify the build process for this repo, a script to initialize global configuration settings and credentials has been provided for both Windows and *nix.
+These scripts auto-generate the configuration file needed for a clean build.

 _secrets.h_ - A header file that #define variables at compile-time, such as your WLAN credentials, and host/port ip address